AldaronLau/as_repr/README.md

 ### Features

- - Const trait workaround for stable Rust exposing a safe transmute to `repr` type with a trait
+ - Const trait workaround for stable Rust exposing a safe transmute to the `repr` type with a trait

 ## MSRV